RoccoC/webpack-build-notifier/README.md

 Future Improvements
 -------------------
-* Re-work the notification message to display more usefule information.
-At present, uses the error/warning's "message" text.
-Not very useful as it contains inline formatting and is quite verbose.
-Perhaps update to list file(s) with error(s)/warning(s)?
+* Re-work the notification message to display more useful information.
+At present, it shows the error/warning's "message" text which is not very useful as it contains inline formatting and is quite verbose.
+Perhaps update to instead show a list file(s) with error(s)/warning(s)?

 Notes
 -----